dragunovartem99/eslint-config/README.md

 ## Usage

-1. Add the configuration to your project's `package.json`:
+1. Add scripts to your project's `package.json`:

 ```json
 {